EdwinWenink/pandoc-filters/tikz/README.md

 # Description

-*tikz.lua* operates as a lua filter to render TikZ images in .tex files with pandoc
+*tikz.lua* operates as a lua filter to render TikZ figures in .tex files ready for conversion to other file formats with pandoc.

 # Requirements